GoogleChrome/developer.chrome.com/site/en/blog/inp-tools-2022/index.md

   - devtools
 ---

-We are thrilled to have the first round of tooling support for the new responsiveness metric, Interaction to Next Paint (INP).
-To learn about the metric itself, check out [the official metric guide](https://web.dev/inp/).
+We are thrilled to have the first round of tooling support for the new experimental responsiveness metric, Interaction to Next Paint (INP).
+To learn about the metric itself, check out [the official INP metric guide](https://web.dev/inp/).

 ## Suggested measurement